History of the Rocket Research Institute, RNII

-The Jet Propulsion Research Institute, RNII was officially created on September 21, 1933 in Moscow by Decree Number 113 of the Revolutionary Military Soviet, (signed by Tukhachevskiy) as a result of a merger between Gas Dynamics Laboratory, GDL in Leningrad (now St. Petersburg) and the Moscow-based Group for Investigation of Reactive Movement (MosGIRD).
-(2) On October 1, 1933, the GDL officially became a Leningrad branch (LO) of the RNII.
+The Jet Propulsion Research Institute, RNII, was officially created on September 21, 1933, in Moscow by Decree Number 113 of the Revolutionary Military Soviet, (signed by Tukhachevskiy) as a result of a merger between Gas Dynamics Laboratory, GDL, in Leningrad (now St. Petersburg) and the Moscow-based Group for Investigation of Reactive Motion, MosGIRD.
+(2) On October 1, 1933, the GDL officially became a Leningrad branch, LO, of the RNII.
 (113)

-On October 31, 1933, the Soviet of Labor and Defense issued a decree Number 104, placing the RNII under the jurisdiction of the People's Commissariat of Heavy Industry.
+On October 31, 1933, the Soviet of Labor and Defense issued Decree No. 104, placing the RNII under a jurisdiction of the People's Commissariat of Heavy Industry, NKTP.
 (120) At the beginning of January 1934, the entire personnel of the GDL relocated from Leningrad to Moscow.

 Ivan Kleimenov, the former chief at the GDL, was assigned to lead the RNII.
 For a short period of time, Sergei Korolev worked as deputy chief of RNII but, due to personality conflicts between him and the new chief Ivan Kleimenov and a chief engineer, Georgi Langemak, Korolev was reassigned to lead a department within RNII.
 In the post-Soviet period, archival records revealed a report to Kleimenov signed by Korolev on January 17, 1934, which contained harsh (and apparently unfounded) criticism of the production shop at the institute.
 Korolev demanded to fire entire management of the shop, however, it resulted in Kleimenov's request to the Central Committee of the Communist Party to fire Korolev!
 (84)

-The matter was settled with Langemak replacing Korolev as deputy in January 1934.
-(126) Three years later in the wave of terror sweeping across the Soviet Union, this relatively minor administrative change made a difference between life and death for Korolev.
+The matter was settled with Langemak replacing Korolev as a deputy chief in January 1934.
+(126) Three years later, in the wave of Stalin's terror sweeping across the Soviet Union, this relatively minor administrative change made a difference between life and death for Korolev.
 However, the same move also guaranteed a death sentence for Langemak.

 Leading engineers at RNII also comprised a Scientific Technical Council, NTS, which led the institute's activities.
-The NTS included Langemak, as a chairman, as well as V. P. Glushko, V. I. Dudakov, S. P. Korolev, Yu.
-A. Pobedonostsev, M. K. Tikhonravov.
-On June 23, 1935, Konstantin Tsiolkovskiy was elected an honorary member of the council.
+The NTS included Langemak, as a chairman, as well as Valentin Glushko, Vechaslav Dudakov, Sergei Korolev, Yuri Pobedonostsev and Mikhail Tikhonravov.
+On June 23, 1935, Konstantin Tsiolkovsky was elected as an honorary member of the council.
 (81)

-On June 13, 1937, Soviet citizens were stunned by news that Marshall Tukhachevskiy, a towering figure in the Bolshevik party, had been arrested and executed as an "enemy of the people."
-Tukhachevskiy was the original patron of the NII-3 and arrests within the institute followed.
+On June 13, 1937, Soviet citizens were stunned by the news that Marshall Tukhachevsky, a towering figure in the Bolshevik party, had been arrested and executed as an "enemy of the people."
+Tukhachevsky was an original patron of the NII-3 and arrests within the institute followed.
 The institute's director and his deputy were executed, while leading engineers Valentin Glushko and Sergei Korolev were given long prison terms.

-In July 1944, information reached Moscow about a German secret weapon -- the A-4 ballistic missile.
+In July 1944, the autorities in Moscow learned about the existence of a German secret weapon -- the A-4 ballistic missile.
 From that time, the investigation of German technology became a primary task of the institute.

 The consolidation of several smaller research organizations within the RNII brought a diverse variety of projects as well as different personalities under a single roof.
 The RNII continued the development of solid-fueled missiles initiated in the GDL and it absorbed the research in the field of liquid-propellant rocketry inherited from GIRD, including the development of a rocket-powered glider and winged missiles.